thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

  ![image](/images/user-guide/plugin-rpc.svg)

-Thingsboard Clustering and Actor models are covered in Thingsboard Architecture.
+ThingsBoard Clustering and Actor models are covered in ThingsBoard Architecture.

-<p><a href="/docs/reference/architecture" class="button">Thingsboard Architecture</a></p>
+<p><a href="/docs/reference/architecture" class="button">ThingsBoard Architecture</a></p>

 ##### Implementations

-Thingsboard provides the following Plugins out of the box:
+ThingsBoard provides the following Plugins out of the box:

   - [Telemetry Plugin](/docs/reference/plugins/telemetry) - system plugin that is responsible for processing various requests related to device attributes and telemetry.